[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 Internet Service

 You must have virus protection if you access the Internet.
 It’s not an option, it’s essential.
 And you must keep the virus definitions up to date.
 Learn what a “firewall” is and keep it turned on.
-There are free programs out there or use Symantec (Norton) products, the industry leader.

 Printers